| Species list |

 |

-| Taxonomic group | The tall-or-sticky group of the Corytholoma clade. |
+Taxonomic group | The first core group of the Corytholoma clade. |

 Sinningia aggregata was first published (as Gesneria aggregata) in 1818 by John Bellenden Ker-Gawler (1764-1842).
 It was later a Corytholoma (1848) and a Rechsteineria (1891).
 Hans Wiehler transferred it to Sinningia in 1975.